-The dataset contains 60,000 images of handwritten digits for training and 10,000 images for testing.
+The dataset contains 60,000 MNIST dataset images of handwritten digits for training and 10,000 images for testing.
 As a benchmark in machine learning, it has inspired others to create datasets in a similar style.
-The datasets on this list use a similar format as the original and many of them were created as drop-in replacements for the original MNIST dataset.

 MNIST Reformattings, Extensions, and Modifications

-MNIST in CSV – This is a simple reformatting of the original MNIST into a more easily-accessible CSV file format.
+3. MNIST in CSV – The MNSIT Dataset CSV is a simple reformatting of the original into a more easily-accessible CSV file.

 Datasets for Machine Learning Inspired by MNIST

 4. 3D MNIST – The creator of this dataset aimed to provide a resource for those working with 3D computer vision problems.
 The dataset was formed by generating 3D point clouds from the original MNIST images.
 There are 5000 training and 1000 testing point clouds included.

 5. Fashion MNIST – From Zalando Research, this dataset contains clothing and accessory images from Zalando’s product catalogue.
 The format follows the original MNIST.
 Therefore, it contains 60,000 training images and 10,000 images for testing.
 Furthermore, the images are all 28×28 pixels and in grayscale.
 Each image has one of the following labels: ankle boot, bag, coat, dress, pullover, sandal, shirt, sneaker, T-shirt/top, and trouser.